-In the 1950s, there began to be a call for a professional, lightweight portable camera that was quiet enough for sync sound to be recorded.
+In the last part we discussed how, in the 1950s, there began to be a call for a professional, lightweight portable camera that was quiet enough for sync sound to be recorded.
 This was finally achieved in the 1960s, but it was 16mm that first provided the solution.

 16mm film was originated by Kodak as an amateur format in 1923, but it was only in the 1960s that is was taken seriously for professional use when film stocks improved and TV rose to be a dominant force.
 Originally seen as a documentary format, it would eventually become an option for low-budget feature films and the standard for TV documentaries.
 In the UK, 16mm (followed by Super16) would also become the standard for all single-camera TV drama for the last quarter of the 20th century.

 In the 1950s there was a very successful American camera, used largely for TV newsreel work, which is now almost forgotten: the Auricon.
 The Auricon recorded sound on film, initially optically and later on pre-striped film stock (that is film stock with a magnetic strip on it, also known as ‘commag’).
 The Auricon was a quiet camera with a well-engineered steady movement and it later formed the basis of the lighter Cinema Product’s CP-16, much used by the American cinema verité documentary filmmakers of the 1960s.

 The Arriflex 16BL

 The CP-16 was a good camera, but in Europe, it seemed to be regarded more as a newsreel camera than a serious documentary camera, perhaps because the Auricon and the early CP-16 did not have a built-in viewfinder system – they depended on a zoom lens with their own reflex viewfinders, which obviously restricted lens options.